Art-n-MathS/PlotToSat/README.md

 # Command for re-running a subgroup of plots in case of time-out Errors
 myPlotToSat.exprtFeaturesMinMax("folderSpain2","r25_2020",300,600)
 ```
-<p align="center"><em>{This is the PlotToSat_test2.ipynb file, which contains a complete example code for extracting time-series EO data at plot locations and incorporates the optional commands of PlotToSat.</em></p>
+<p align="center"><em>Listing 2: This is the PlotToSat_test2.ipynb file, which contains a complete example code for extracting time-series EO data at plot locations and incorporates the optional commands of PlotToSat.</em></p>